Meet Your Upward Bound Team

 Either at an Outdoor wilderness school in Vermont or at Sweetser here in Maine.
 Over the last 15 years, I have been here at Trio Upward Bound.
 A fun fact about me is that for my honeymoon I hiked the Appalachian Trail.
 My three kids join us as we go on our adventures in Maine.
 When I was in H.S., I had to say my favorite thing to eat would be pizza and French fries.
 I have always LOVED the movies The Breakfast Club and The Princess Bride, and if you have not seen them, I highly recommend them.
 Lastly, if we were to take a trip get ready for a long plane ride as I have always wanted to go to Australia.
 So welcome to Upward Bound look forward to getting to know you!

-My name is Mel, and I’m the new Communications Specialist for Upward Bound.
+My name is Mel, and I’m the Communications Specialist for Upward Bound.
 I’ve lived in 4 out of the 6 states in New England at some point in my life, and I recently moved to Maine from Burlington, Vermont.
 I went to Saint Michael’s College for my undergraduate degree, and I have worked in higher education for the past five years.
 I love to ski, play soccer, read, try new coffee shops, watch reality game shows, and run the occasional half-marathon.

 Did you pass your driving test on the first attempt?
 Yes!
 I was the youngest of all my friends, so I got to listen to their stories of why they failed and make sure I didn’t make the same mistakes.